ain-soph/autovul/README.md

 This is a minimum code implementation of our USENIX'22 paper [`On the Security Risks of AutoML`](https://arxiv.org/abs/2110.06018).

 # Abstract
-The paper discovers the vulnerability gap between manual models and automl models against various kinds of attacks (adversarial, poison, backdoor, extraction and membership) in image classification domain.
+The artifact discovers the vulnerability gap between manual models and automl models against various kinds of attacks (adversarial, poison, backdoor, extraction and membership) in image classification domain.
+It implements all datasets, models, and attacks used in our paper.
-We expect automl models to be more vulnerable than manual models.
+We expect the artifact could support the paper's claim that automl models are more vulnerable than manual models against various kinds of attacks.

 # Checklist
 * **Binary**: on [pypi](https://pypi.org/project/autovul/) with any platform.